ejaz-hussain-1050/portfolio/ADMIN_GUIDE.md

 All changes are saved to `data/portfolio-data.json` and will persist across server restarts.

 The main portfolio page reads from this JSON file, so changes in the admin panel will immediately reflect on the public site after a page refresh.

+## 📸 Image Uploads

+Images are stored in the `public/uploads` directory:
+- **Project images**: `public/uploads/projects/`
+- **Company logos**: `public/uploads/companies/`

+Supported formats: JPG, PNG, GIF, WebP

+When you upload an image:
+1. The file is saved to the appropriate directory
+2. A unique filename is generated (timestamp-based)
+3. The URL is automatically saved to your project/experience data
+4. Images are immediately available on the public site

+> [!NOTE]
+> Uploaded images are stored locally.
+For production, consider using a cloud storage service like AWS S3, Cloudinary, or Vercel Blob.

 ## 🔒 Security Notes